 Energy (electric) – The stuff we use to power gadgets like cars, phones, and lightbulbs.

 Environment – The space we live in, including the stuff in it – air, water, animals, soil, other people – and how we depend on each other to live.

 Equality – The idea that we should treat everybody the same, regardless of how we each start out.
 (Example: Giving every kid size 4 shoes, regardless of who needs them).

 Equity – The idea that we should give people what they need so we can all end up with a good quality of life.
 (Example: Giving each kid who has no shoes a pair that fits them).

 Escalation – Actions that make conflicts bigger and more harmful.
 Deescalation is to calm conflicts and make them less harmful.

-Ethnicity – The social group(s) we share a birth connection with through our shared history – including language, traditions, genetics, and the places our ancestors cared for.
+Ethnicity / Ethnic Group – The group(s) we share a birth connection with through our family history – including language, traditions, genetics, and the places our ancestors cared for.